timmaurice/lovelace-blitzortung-lightning-card/README.md

 ### History Chart

 When enabled with `show_history_chart: true`, the card displays a bar chart showing the number of strikes over a configurable period.
 The default is 1 hour (with 10-minute intervals), but a 15-minute view (with 3-minute intervals) is also available via the `history_chart_period` option.
-The bars are color-coded by age, from white (most recent) to dark red (oldest).
+The bars are color-coded by age, from red (most recent) through orange and yellow, to gray (oldest).

 ### Map Integration